Diaphteiros/landscaper/docs/usage/Blueprints.md

 ### Export Values

-After a successful deployment of the generated _DeployItems_ the _Blueprint_ may use the provided export information of the the deployitems to generate values for its export parameters.
+After a successful deployment of the generated _DeployItems_ the _Blueprint_ may use the provided export information of the deployitems to generate values for its export parameters.

-Therefore the blueprint manifest uses a top-level field `exportExecutions` listing any number of appropriate template [executions](./Templating.md).
+Therefore, the blueprint manifest uses a top-level field `exportExecutions` listing any number of appropriate template [executions](./Templating.md).

 **Example**